 Plant sources of iron include green leafy vegetables (spinach and broccoli), dried figs, raisins, prunes, activated nuts and sunflower seeds.
-To help maximise absorption, eat foods rich in vitamin C (most fruit and vegetables, especially oranges, peppers and berries) at the same time as iron-rich foods.
+To help maximise absorption, eat foods rich in vitamin C (most fruit and vegetables, especially oranges and a myriad of berries) at the same time as iron-rich foods.
 Some compounds, such as tannins in tea and coffee can also inhibit iron absorption, so if drinking tea or coffee have them away from meals.

 The best plant source of iodine is from sea vegetables, such as kelp and nori.

-Plant sources of selenium include brazil nuts, mushrooms, lentil sprouts, brown rice.
+Plant sources of selenium include brazil nuts, lentil sprouts and brown rice.

 The best source of vitamin D is via sunshine.